 History of Oklahoma EPSCoR Funding

 The Oklahoma National Science Foundation (NSF) EPSCoR program, established in 1985, helps build the research competitiveness of Oklahoma's universities through strategic support of research instruments and facilities, research collaborations, integrated education and research programs, and high-performance computer networks.
+Since it's inception, OK EPSCoR research projects have sought to address some of the nation's most critical technological, ecological, and energy needs, including nanotechnology, plant virus biodiversity and ecology, and others.

 The success of the NSF EPSCoR program has led to the development of six other EPSCoR programs within federal agencies.
 They include DOD, DOE, EPA, NASA, NIH and USDA.